-- Seasonal end-use consumption or demand curves for each NGTDM region and Canada - Seasonal imports (except Canada) and exports by border crossing - Canadian import capacities by border crossing - Natural gas production in eastern Canada and unconventional production in western Canada, by season. - Natural gas flow by pipeline from Alaska to Alberta. - Natural gas flow by pipeline from the MacKenzie Delta to Alberta. - Regional supply curve parameters for U.S. nonassociated and western Canadian conventional natural gas supply 48 - Seasonal supply quantities for U.S. associated-dissolved gas, synthetic gas, and other supplemental supplies by NGTDM region - Seasonal network flow patterns from the previous year, by arc (including flows from storage, variable supply sources, and pipeline arcs) - Seasonal network prices from the previous year, by arc (including flows from storage, variable supply sources, and pipeline arcs) - Pipeline capacities, by arc - Seasonal maximum pipeline utilizations, by arc - Seasonal pipeline (and storage) tariffs representing variable costs or usage fees, by arc (and region) - Pipeline capacity expansion/tariff curves for the peak network, by arc - Storage capacity expansion/tariff curves for the peak network, by region - Seasonal distributor tariffs by sector and region
+- Seasonal end-use consumption or demand curves for each NGTDM region and Canada - Seasonal imports (except Canada) and exports by border crossing - Canadian import capacities by border crossing - Natural gas production in eastern Canada and unconventional production in western Canada, by season. - Natural gas flow by pipeline from Alaska to Alberta. - Natural gas flow by pipeline from the MacKenzie Delta to Alberta. - Regional supply curve parameters for U.S. nonassociated and western Canadian conventional natural gas supply - Seasonal supply quantities for U.S. associated-dissolved gas, synthetic gas, and other supplemental supplies by NGTDM region - Seasonal network flow patterns from the previous year, by arc (including flows from storage, variable supply sources, and pipeline arcs) - Seasonal network prices from the previous year, by arc (including flows from storage, variable supply sources, and pipeline arcs) - Pipeline capacities, by arc - Seasonal maximum pipeline utilizations, by arc - Seasonal pipeline (and storage) tariffs representing variable costs or usage fees, by arc (and region) - Pipeline capacity expansion/tariff curves for the peak network, by arc - Storage capacity expansion/tariff curves for the peak network, by region - Seasonal distributor tariffs by sector and region

 Many of the inputs are provided by other NEMS submodules, some are defined from data within the ITS, and others are ITS model results from operation in the previous year.
-For example, supply curve parameters for U.S. nonassociated onshore and offshore and western Canadian natural gas supplies and U.S. associated-dissolved gas supplies are provided by the Oil and Gas Supply Module (OGSM).
-In contrast, Canadian data, with the exclusion of western Canadian supply curves, are set as direct input to the ITS.
+For example, supply curve parameters for lower 48 nonassociated onshore and offshore natural gas production, western Canadian conventional natural gas supply curves, and lower 48 associated-dissolved gas production are provided by the Oil and Gas Supply Module (OGSM).
+In contrast, Canadian data, with the exclusion of conventional western Canadian supply curves, are set as direct input to the ITS.
 U.S. end-use consumption levels are provided by NEMS demand modules; pipeline and storage capacity expansion/tariff curve parameters are provided by the Pipeline Tariff Submodule (PTS, see chapter 6); and seasonal distributor tariffs are defined by the Distributor Tariff Submodule (DTS, see Chapter 5).
 Seasonal network flow patterns and prices are determined within the ITS.
 They are initially set based on historical data, and then from model results in the previous model year.
-In previous versions of the module, maximum seasonal pipeline utilizations were used to simulate the impact of varying demand load patterns within a season on the need to maintain pipeline capacity sufficient for peak day flows, not just average seasonal flows.
-This characteristic is now being represented differently in the module.